 - At least one member of the supervisory team must have prior experience of supervision which has resulted in a successful doctorate.
 For new supervisors, experience should be gained through working closely with an experienced supervisor and may include a recognised mentorship arrangement.
 It is the responsibility of the PGR Programme Director, or the 'experienced' member of the supervisory team, to confirm in writing that sufficient experience has been gained.
 Supervisors must be active researchers in the appropriate discipline, and should normally themselves have a PhD or equivalent substantial research experience, experience of publication, and expertise in the area of the student's research.
 Staff in formal candidature for a higher degree should not be appointed as a main supervisor.

-- The main supervisor has responsibility for supervising the design of the study and for supervision of the student throughout the project.
-The main supervisor should be available to provide guidance and direction to a student on a regular basis.
+- The main supervisor has responsibility for supervising the design of the study and for supervision of the research student throughout the project.
+The main supervisor should be available to provide guidance and direction to a research student on a regular basis.
 Senior members of honorary clinical staff in the Faculty of Medicine and the Faculty of Health Sciences, members of staff employed by the Natural Environmental Research Council at the National Oceanography Centre, or visiting academics, may be appointed to the supervisory team as main supervisors (but may not take the role of co-ordinating supervisor).
 Members of academically-related staff, an academic member of staff on probation, or a professor emeritus may not be appointed as main supervisor.

-- The co-ordinating supervisor has responsibility for ensuring that the administrative processes for the research student (e.g. progression reviews, arrangements for examination) are completed in a timely manner throughout a student's candidature.
+- The co-ordinating supervisor has responsibility for ensuring that the administrative processes for the research student (e.g. progression reviews, arrangements for examination) are completed in a timely manner throughout a research student's candidature.
 This role is normally performed by the main supervisor.
 The co-ordinating supervisor must be a permanent academic member of University of Southampton staff.
 Members of academically-related staff, an academic member of staff on probation, or a professor emeritus may not be appointed as co-ordinating supervisor.

 - New supervisors must take, or have taken, appropriate training (including training to ensure awareness of diversity issues which may impact on the supervision process, e.g. research students wishing to participate in their religious festivals) as determined by the Director of the Faculty Graduate School and be members of a supervisory team that includes an experienced supervisor.